 We are one of the most wired and best technology supported colleges at UGA with 18 audio-visual classrooms, 3 computer labs, 2 CAD labs, wēpa printing services, and the One Button Studio.

-FACS has study abroad programs on five continents – Africa, Asia, Australia, Europe, and Central/South America.
+FACS has study abroad programs on three continents (Africa, Asia, and Europe) and Central America.

 90 students (64%) have paid Graduate Assistantships.